 Fixed-price menus and traditional dishes

-Highly rated local venues: Spots like Terreiro and Hemingway charge around €44–€45 ($48–$50) per person.
+- Highly rated local venues: Spots like Terreiro and Hemingway charge around €44–€45 ($48–$50) per person

-Premium hotel environments: The Dom Pedro buffet starts at €120+ ($130+) per person.
+- Premium hotel environments: The Dom Pedro buffet starts at €120+ ($130+) per person

 Fado shows and late-night bars

 For high-energy nightlife, the Copacabana Disco Bar beneath the Madeira Casino draws a 25–40 crowd with heavy 80s and 90s sets.
-The playlist is notoriously consistent, which its regulars either absolutely love or merely tolerate.
+The playlist is notoriously consistent, which its regulars either love or merely tolerate.
 Over in the Zona Velha (Old Town), Amnesia bar runs hard until around 3:00 AM, with later-night options like Vespa’s carrying the surviving crowd through until dawn.